 - Training is based on over 30 years of CMM practice experience in multiple healthcare settings serving commercially insured, senior, underserved / safety net, and Veteran populations and health systems.

-- 8 hours live training on April 8, 2018, at USC School of Pharmacy with a heavy emphasis on application, patient evaluation/interaction, and final competency assessment.
+- 8 hours live training on Saturday, August 3, 2019, at the USC School of Pharmacy with a heavy emphasis on application, patient evaluation/interaction, and final competency assessment.

 - Multiple common chronic conditions will be used to teach APP application including: